usablica/intro.js/README.md

 ###introJs.onchange(providedCallback)

 Set callback to change of each step of introduction.
 Given callback function will be called after completing each step.
+The callback function receives the element of the new step as an argument.

 **Available since:** v0.3.0